-In gas mode the main fuel is natural gas.
+Gas mode: Certified Tier III In gas mode the main fuel is natural gas.
 The natural gas is injected into the engine at low pressure.
 The gas fuel is ignited by injecting pilot fuel.
-The amount of injected pilot fuel is approximately 1-2% of the total energy consumption of the engine.
-Gas injection is hydraulically actuated and electronically controlled.
-Independent micro-injectors and the fuel system inject the pilot fuel.
+The amount of injected pilot fuel is approximately 1% of the total energy consumption of the engine at 100% Contracted Maximum Continuous Rating (CMCR) engine power.
+Project-specific values are available in the GTD.
+Gas fuel injection is hydraulically actuated and electronically controlled.
+Independent micro-injectors and the pilot fuel system inject the pilot fuel.
 The pilot fuel can be Marine Diesel Oil (MDO) or MGO.